-This is where a workplace that values the freedom to fail can allow trust to be built between colleagues exponentially faster than one that expects perfection.
+This is where a workplace that values the freedom to fail can allow people to develop effective working relationships exponentially faster than leadership that expects perfection.

 Looking at a relationship from a lens of what the other person has to offer you will get you nowhere.
-Building trust requires investing your time, talent and vulnerability into what’s best for someone else.
+Building trust at work requires investing your time, talent, and vulnerability into what’s best for someone else.

 It’s one thing to trust others, but are you allowing them to develop trust in you as well?
-Without showing vulnerability to others, you may gain their respect (which is important), but a strong relationship can’t form until you’re both willing to show what makes you human.
+Without showing vulnerability to others, you may gain their respect (which is important), but a good working relationship can’t form until you’re both willing to show what makes you human.

 “Remember, teamwork begins by building trust.
 And the only way to do that is to overcome our need for invulnerability.”

 You have weaknesses.
 Maybe someone who you work with is strong where you’re weak.
 Letting them see that you could use their help in that area allows them to trust that you would do the same for them – that you would share your strengths, too.

 A simple way to build trust with colleagues and improve your work relationships is to ask them, “Can you help me?”

 When you open up your failures and weaknesses to be seen, and genuinely seek out help from those around you, you’ll see your work relationships dramatically strengthened.